 We can’t imagine Bangkok without tuk-tuk, the legendary three-wheeled (samlor), still popular with the tourists, fast through the very busy traffic of the city, and for many years living here, I never saw an accident.
 They mainly go short distance….bargain the price is a must before the ride, don’t hesitate to go down 50% of what the driver wishes.
 Not much driver understand/speak English, but they know how to count.
 Many true and false things have been written about them.
-These are people who make a hard living and of course, some of them will try to take you in shops, massages, nightclubs and other places where he gets some benefits.
+These are people who make a hard living and of course, some of them will try to take you to shops, massages, nightclubs and other places where he gets some benefits (gas vouchers).
 Never take a tuk-tuk in front of your hotel, shopping mall, and tourist places, walk away and grab one in the street.

 Enjoy The Ride